 The site is located on the west side of Tidewater Ave..
-A 8000 square foot metal building is located on the northwest portion of the approximate one acre parcel.
-The majority of the remaining property is paved with asphalt.

-The site is located at the fringe of the San Francisco Bay on soil that appears to have been imported to fill the location to approximately four feet above the mean high tide elevation.
+A 16,000 square foot metal trucking terminal building is located on the northwest portion of the approximate four acre parcel.
+A 3000 square foot truck repair building is located on the northeast portion of the parcel The majority of the remaining property is paved with asphalt.
+The site is located at the fringe of the San Leandro Bay on soil that appears to have been imported to fill the location to approximately four feet above the mean high tide elevation.
 The imported fill caps the entire site and contains sands, gravels, concrete and asphalt.
 Native silty clay, silt, clayey sand and peat underlie this fill.